 More kid-friendly Hiking Trails

 - The Grotto Trail (easy)

 - Weeping Rock Trail (easy)

 - Canyon Overlook Trail (moderate, but steep drop-offs)

 In the canyon you might bump into a few creatures that you weren’t expecting.
 Keep an eye out for scorpions, mountain lions and desert tortoises.
 This is their home, not yours, so be respectful and give them space.
-We didn’t bump into any animals except a few elk in a field, but we were always on the lookout.

 - Steller’s Jay

 You cannot actually drive into Zion Canyon.
 You can walk, enjoy biking or take one of the many shuttles that run a round-trip loop throughout the park.
 This has helped alleviate congestion and also make the canyon one of the more peaceful national parks in America, or at least I think so.